 Tree kangaroos are a unique species of marsupial with some distinct physical characteristics that make them particularly adapted to their habitat.
 They have long, powerful hind legs and a long tail that helps them balance in the trees and gives them the ability to jump from branch to branch.
 Their front legs are shorter than their hind legs, and they use them for gripping branches and for climbing.
 They also have strong forearms with sharp claws for gripping onto tree bark.
 Tree kangaroos have a thick fur coat which helps to insulate them from the cold temperatures of their environment.
 Their fur ranges from gray to yellowish-brown in color, with lighter patches on their head and shoulders.

-See also What is Tylosaurus Animal
+See also What is Treecreeper Animal

 In addition to these physical characteristics, tree kangaroos also have an enlarged pouch on their belly which they use to carry their young.
 This pouch is made up of thick skin which helps protect the baby kangaroo while it is still developing in its mother’s pouch.
 Tree kangaroos typically weigh between 15-20 pounds and can reach lengths of up to three feet.
 They can live up to 20 years in captivity and often live much longer in the wild.